-Our first puppy-bear-dog has a name that can leave you a little tongue-tied.
-Though these dogs eventually grow up to be compact and rugged, they start out with some fluffier proportions.
+Our first puppy-bear has a name that can leave you a little tongue-tied.
+Though they eventually grow up to be compact and rugged, they start out with some fluffier proportions.
 Still, an adult might sport a coat reminiscent of a bear as well.

 While they used to be bred for various farm work, nowadays the Bouviers are more likely to serve as police dogs or personal companions.
-Thanks to their rational mindset, they tend to be perfect for discerning work.
+Thanks to their rational mindset, the Bouvier tends to be perfect for discerning work.

 And although the Bouvier has the fluffy coat associated with bear-like dog breeds, they do not come with all the extra shedding.
-That’s right – these dogs are hypoallergenic dogs perfect for owners sensitive to dog allergens.
+That’s right – these dogs sport a hypoallergenic coat perfect for owners sensitive to dog allergens.

 Eurasier’s are extremely sensitive to vocalizations, and can become despondent if scolded too harshly.
 It’s best to be softer with them and encourage good behavior, and training should always be conducted by the owner.

 As puppies, the Samoyeds have rounder features that are more reminiscent of a bear, but their coat has yet to come into its full fluffy glory.
 On the other hand, adults have somewhat sharper features, but will appear bulkier, and therefore more bear-like.